Transformative. Challenging. An embodiment of the CMC spirit.

 This year’s Woolley Fellows—Laleh Ahmad ’20, Sabrina Hartono ’21, and Sophia Krivatsy ’20—are grateful for how the Marian Miner Cook Athenaeum has shaped their growth and education at CMC.
 No longer just visitors, the trio will serve as student faces for the Ath by introducing speakers, initiating head-table discussions, and facilitating the Q&A period during the 2019-20 academic year.

 Ahmad, of Karachi, Pakistan, is a history major with a human rights sequence.
-She is also senior class president-elect, a legal research assistant with the Mgrublian Center for Human Rights, and a first-year guide.
+She is also senior class president, a legal research assistant with the Mgrublian Center for Human Rights, and a first-year guide.

 Krivatsy, of Honolulu, is a psychology and sociology dual major and a member of CMC Advocates for Survivors of Sexual Assault.
 After a rewarding summer internship with Sony Pictures in Los Angeles, she is joining the studio in a part-time role during the school year.

 Hartono, of Jakarta, Indonesia, is a dual major in economics and PPE (philosophy, politics, and economics), a member of the student-led Free Food for Thought podcast, and co-founding president of the Claremont Creative Coterie, a CMC writing group.

 As a new season of speakers begins, the three fellows talked about the marks they’d like to make on a cherished CMC tradition.
 This year’s Ath lineup kicks off with Educated author Tara Westover on Sept.
 16.

 Why did you want to get involved in Athenaeum programming?